Have a Question?

 See answer below

 ANSWER TO ALL OF THE ABOVE: We are always happy to extend special Group Pricing to our Guests, as well as customize our tours and programs to the interests of your group's members.
-Here's an information sheet for you.
-As you can see the requests we receive are quite diverse, so please give us a call to your particular needs.
+As you can see the requests we receive are quite diverse, so please give us a call and we can answer your particular needs.

 Photos at the museum